Sana-Kassamani/hivemind/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile application for smart beehive management, assisting beekeepers in monitoring hive health and improving honey harvest.
+> HiveMind: The mobile app for innovative beekeeping.
 >
-> HiveMind tracks hive conditions with real-time monitoring via IoT devices.
-It provides AI insights on harvest timing, pest infestations, and weather conditions.
-Ultimately, it streamlines collaboration between hive owners and beekeepers.
+> Harness IoT devices to monitor hive health, identify pests through hive images, and access up-to-date weather insights for your apiary locations.
+Enhance collaboration between hive owners and ground beekeepers with task management and insightful statistics, all in one seamless platform.

 ### User Stories